 Emerson Industrial Automation’s Machinery Health Management division developed a prototype for a wireless vibration sensor that brings industrial machine health monitoring to the cloud.
 The standalone compact sensor attaches to industrial equipment—a setup known as parasitic sensing—and transmits vibration data to sophisticated algorithms that alert plant personnel to impending trouble.

 Emerson asked Porticos to perform an independent engineering design review.
-Given our extensive history as a trusted partner, we welcomed the opportunity to lend our expertise to product development.

 One challenge associated with parasitic sensing is ensuring the sensor is not prone to vibration in the range of frequencies being monitored.
 Otherwise, the sensor will misreport the machine’s behavior.